openember/openember/README.md

 # Agloo

-Agloo is a embedded linux distributed application group framework.
+Agloo is an embedded linux distributed application group framework.

 ## To Do List